aResidentofkyoto/PHL-1301-004/Philosophy and the Search for Wisdom.md

 [[Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015.pdf#page=36&selection=45,0,50,11|Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015, page 36]]

-#teacher: What does this mean.
+Teacher: What does this mean.
-#Class: Applying your own thoughts.
+Class: Applying your own thoughts.
-#teacher: Applying logic / process defines philosophizing.
+Teacher: Applying logic / process defines philosophizing.

 ## Archetype definition
-#Class & #teacher : common traits of a role
+Class & Teacher : common traits of a role

 ## Branches